HawaiianSpy/blipvert/README.md

 #### IMPORTANT: For reasons related to the bitmap format definitions, all input parameters must follow these rules:

-1. The width value must be >= 8, and an even multiple of 8.
+1. The logical width value must be >= 8, and an even multiple of 8.
-2. The height value must be >= 16, and an even multiple of 4.
+2. The logical height value must be >= 16, and an even multiple of 4.
-3. The stride value must be >= the minimum number of bytes-per-line needed for the width of the bitmap format.
+3. The stride value must be >= the minimum number of bytes-per-line needed for the width of the bitmap format. *Stride* is the number of bytes between the beginning of each horizontal line in the bitmap.

 The minimum granularity for the bitmap dimensions is 8 pixels for the width and 4 pixels for the height.
 Fourcc formats, like Y41P, horizontally represent the pixels in 8-pixel chunks.
 Other formats, like YUV9 or YVU9, use 4x4 chunks.
 All the digital video bitmaps I have seen have their dimensions in pixels at this granularity anyway.